-To work through the effects of an increase in transfer payments, suppose the government gave each unemployed worker an extra dollar amount each week.
-Most benefit recipients will not be in a position to save, so most of this extra transfer payment will be spent on consumption items.
+To work through the effects of an increase in benefit payments, suppose the government gave each unemployed worker an extra dollar amount each week.
+Most benefit recipients will not be in a position to save, so most of this extra payment will be spent on consumption items.
 Pensioners will probably be appalled when they learn of the policy on whatever brainless current affairs TV show tops the ratings in their particular city, so, what the heck, let’s suppose the government gives them the same extra dollar amount each week as well, to appease them.
 The unemployed won’t like it, until they hit retirement age, but screw ’em.
-As with benefit recipients, pensioners won’t save much of the transfer either and so are likely to lift their consumption spending.
-The initial impact of the policy changes will be to boost consumption expenditure by the greater part of the additional transfer payments.
+As with benefit recipients, pensioners won’t save much of the extra payment either and so are likely to lift their consumption spending.
+The initial impact of the policy changes will be to boost consumption expenditure by the greater part of the additional benefit and pension payments.

 The way our present economic system works, the income spent by benefit recipients or pensioners (or workers, for that matter) mostly goes to businesses.
 They retain some sales revenue as profit and outlay the rest on wages, interest payments, rent for facilities and so on.
-In aggregate, transfer payments add to realized profit.
+In aggregate, consumption spending out of benefit and pension payments add to realized profit.
 The extra sales and profit justify an expansion of production.

 Enterprises with spare capacity can respond to the extra demand by working plant and machines longer and more intensively than before.
 This enables them to meet the extra demand more or less at stable prices.
 Amid unemployment and idle capacity, competition makes it dangerous to raise prices sharply without good (supply-side) reason.
 Doing so could result in a loss in market share to competitors.